 Rangefield Curriculum Intent

 Through the Rangefield curriculum, we develop the whole child and their positive attitude to learning.
-We do this by putting our school values (fairness, respect, responsibility, determination, kindness and friendship) at the heart of what we do.
-It ensures that academic success, creativity and problem solving, responsibility and resilience, as well as physical development, well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning.
+We do this by putting our school values at the heart of what we do.
+The ‘Golden Thread’ of SMSC ensures that academic success, creativity and problem solving, responsibility and resilience, as well as physical development, well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning.

 The curriculum offers children opportunities to gain core knowledge and cultural capital that will be the foundation of their success.
 It ensures that links are built within our wider community whilst giving children the knowledge and skills to participate in school life and the life within, and beyond, our local community.

-It enables our children to thrive in a fun, stimulating and supportive environment.
+It enables our children to thrive in a fun, stimulating and supportive environment where they feel valued and can influence their learning and environment.

-The National Curriculum is delivered using an integrated topic approach and is assessed using Target Tracker statements (National Curriculum) as a basis to ensure coverage and progression throughout the school.
+The Rangefield Curriculum is delivered using an integrated topic approach and is assessed summatively using topic, termly and annual quizzes and with Target Tracker statements (National Curriculum) as a basis to ensure coverage and progression throughout the school.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported, so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s Core Values (fairness, respect, responsibility, determination, kindness and friendship) and these are taught implicitly and explicitly through other areas of the curriculum, including assemblies.
-The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society, are woven through the curriculum.
+The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our school, community and society, are woven through the curriculum and daily school life, including in how we interact with partners.

 The English curriculum is taught using elements of Talk for Writing (T4W) which develops children’s writing skills through imitation, innovation and independence, with skills embedded in quality first teaching.
 We use a range of resources and approaches to meet the needs of children in English, regardless of their starting point.
 Our aim is to ensure that English is threaded throughout other curriculum subjects.

 Daily Supported Reading in EYFS and KS1 (DSR) and Destination Reader in KS2 (DR) form the basis of our teaching of reading across the school.
-Reading is the ‘golden thread’ linking all areas of the curriculum.
+Reading, as SMSC, is a ‘golden thread’ linking all areas of the curriculum.
+The Rangefield mathematics curriculum has been developed in house and we are currently developing a teaching for mastery curriculum which enables children to develop their reasoning, investigative and problem-solving skills.

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
 Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens, is at the heart of all our teaching and learning.

-The curriculum will continue to evolve in terms of content and to ensure it is suitable for the ever-changing needs of the children and the world in which they are learning.
+The curriculum will continue to evolve in terms of content and to ensure it is suitable for the ever-changing needs and diversity of backgrounds of the children and the world in which they are learning.